csharp-youtube-explode

 How to download YouTube videos from C# with YouTubeExplode

-YouTubeExplode is a C# library that provides an interface for querying the metadata of YouTube videos, playlists, and channels.
+YouTubeExplode is a C# library that provides an interface for querying metadata of YouTube videos, playlists, and channels.

-With YoutubeExplode, we can easily perform a wide variety of tasks, such as downloading videos and playlists, searching for videos by keywords, getting information about videos and channels, and much more.
+With YouTubeExplode, we can easily perform a wide variety of tasks, such as downloading videos and playlists, searching for videos by keywords, getting information about videos and channels, and much more.

-YoutubeExplode is compatible with .NET Standard 2.0, which means it can be used on any platform that supports this version of the framework, including Windows, Linux, and macOS.
+YouTubeExplode is compatible with .NET Standard 2.0, which means it can be used on any platform that supports this version of the framework, including Windows, Linux, and macOS.

-How to use YoutubeExplode
+How to Use YouTubeExplode

-We can easily add the library to a .NET project through the corresponding Nuget package.
+We can add the library to a .NET project easily, through the corresponding NuGet package.

 Install-Package YoutubeExplode